UPDATED | NOVEMBER 3, 2022

 Possible reentry locations lie anywhere along the blue and yellow ground track.
 Areas not under the continuous line are not exposed to debris.

 The Long March 5B reentry is unusual because during launch, the first stage of the rocket reached orbital velocity instead of falling downrange as is common practice.
 The empty rocket body is now in an elliptical orbit around Earth where it is being dragged toward an uncontrolled reentry.

 The spread of debris, referred to as the “debris footprint,” is not something experts can speculate on at this time, given the degree of uncertainty remaining for the reentry point.
 However, any spot away from the lines are very unlikely to be at risk from debris.

 Have additional questions about how this happened?
-Check out the Q&A with our Space Debris expert.
+Check out our Q&A with a Space Debris expert.